top of page

 A principles-based framework for AI-ready dispute resolution

-4) Privacy, confidentiality and safety by designComplaints often contain sensitive information.
-Systems must reduce the risk of inappropriate disclosure, data leakage, or unsafe handling of protected material.
+4. Privacy, confidentiality, and safety by design.
+Systems must reduce the risk of disclosure or unsafe handling of protected material.

 What complaints and dispute resolution teams can do now